 This week on our Friends on Friday guest blog post, my colleague Michel Falcon talks about three traits employees should possess.
-I really like number three, learning from those who come before us.
-I have always had a strong belief about how important it is to have a mentor and later becoming a mentor. – […]
+Number three, learning from those who come before us is a great one.
+I have always had a strong belief about how important it is to have a mentor and later become a mentor. […]

 This week on our Friends on Friday guest blog post, my colleague Michel Falcon talks about three traits employees should possess.
-I really like number three, learning from those who come before us.
-I have always had a strong belief about how important it is to have a mentor and later becoming a mentor. – Shep Hyken
+Number three, learning from those who come before us is a great one.
+I have always had a strong belief about how important it is to have a mentor and later become a mentor. – Shep Hyken

 Externally, I was given the opportunity to visit Zappos’ HQ in 2007 (before Zappos Insights existed and it became popular to do so) because I recognized I needed to be studying what they were doing so I could learn.

 A large majority of employees ask, “What has my company done for me lately?”
 I believe that the onus is also on the individual to fuel their own growth and take the initiative to develop themselves.
 I believe that the following three characteristics are found in exceptional employees that go on to build companies that we admire and reach unprecedented career accomplishments.

 I sat in a meeting one day and heard a manager say, “What is the company going to do this year to help us grow as employees?”
 While I believe the organization is also responsible for developing its people, employees need to take ownership of their own futures and stop relying on their bosses to single handily grow them.

 Whether it’s finding a mentor or keeping up with the latest trends in their field, exceptional employees understand that combining the support they receive from their company and taking their own initiative will propel them to success.